Terms of Service

 10.1 Non-payment and overdue amounts

-If payment is overdue or fails, we may (after reasonable notice where practical) suspend the Services, restrict provisioning, and/or delete Resources after a grace period, to the extent permitted by law and consistent with operational needs.
+If payment is overdue or fails, we may, after reasonable notice where practical, suspend the Services, restrict provisioning, and/or delete Resources after a grace period, to the extent permitted by law and consistent with operational needs.

 Refunds are handled according to our Refund Policy.
 Because the Services are usage-based, fees for consumed Resources are generally non-refundable except where required by law or in cases such as billing errors, duplicate charges, or verified unauthorized payments.

-11.1 Promotional credits
+11.1 Promotional and startup credits

 How credits are applied: If Credits are available on your Account, we typically apply Credits to eligible charges first.
-Only remaining amounts (if any) will be charged to your payment method for the applicable billing period.
+Only remaining amounts, if any, will be charged to your payment method for the applicable billing period.

 • Non-cash: Credits have no cash value, cannot be redeemed for cash or cash equivalents, and are not transferable.